Dog breeding is a big responsibility.

 Avoid breeders who will not show you the health certification, temperament assessments or pedigree information of their dogs.

 Avoid breeders who are selling unregistered dogs.
-Well-bred dogs will be registered with Kennel Clubs or developing Breed Clubs.
+Well-bred dogs will be registered with Kennel Clubs and/or developing Breed Clubs.

-Avoid breeders who can not demonstrate their dogs are of good standard, either by way of confirmation show entry, training accolades or canine sports/activity awards and temperament assessments.
+Avoid breeders who can not demonstrate their dogs are of good standard, either by way of conformation show entry, training accolades or canine sports/activity awards and temperament assessments.

 Avoid breeders selling puppies with reduced fees in the absence of any of the above or charging extra for registration papers.